 We’ll also explain which knitting methods each type of knitting needle is best suited to.

-At a Glance: Knitting Needle Types
+Summary: Knitting Needle Types

 There are five main types of knitting needles: